Questions To Ask When Getting To Know Someone

 “What’s the first thing you do after getting home from work?”

-Some people have a ritual when they get home from work, but most seek a way to relax.
+Some people have a ritual when they get home from work, and many seek a way to relax.
 Learning how a person chooses to relax after a long workday, such as their favorite season to unwind, may make finding common ground easier.
-You can tell your after-work rituals and let the conversation flow into what they do for a living, like their owning their own business, a career highlight, or their idea of a perfect job.
+You can describe your own after-work rituals and let the conversation flow into what they do for a living, a career highlight, or their idea of a perfect job.

 “What is something you’re proud of yourself for?”

-While getting to know someone, try giving them a chance to tell an accomplishment.
+When getting to know someone, try giving them a chance to tell you about an accomplishment.
 Learning what makes them proud lets you know what they value in themselves and how they view ambition.
 Some answers could surprise you and lead to a more interesting conversation.
-Be prepared to tell your answer, too.
+Be prepared to share your answer, too.

 “How would your ten-year-old self feel if they met you today?”

 Many people do not live the lives they planned when they were ten.
 It can be interesting to learn if a person thinks their younger selves would be proud or disappointed with how their lives have gone.
-Maybe they wanted to be rock stars at ten (ask what the best concert they’ve been to was) and instead became an investment banker.
+Maybe they wanted to be rock stars at ten (a notable follow-up question in this case could be to ask about the best concert they’ve been) but instead, they became an investment banker.
 Someone’s childhood goals don’t always tell you a lot about them, but they can be an exciting conversation starter.

 “Who is your hero?”

-“Heroism is an approachable topic that appears to influence individuals and groups in extraordinary ways,” said the authors of a paper about the impact of heroes.
+“Heroism is an approachable topic that appears to influence individuals and groups in extraordinary ways,” said the authors of a research paper describing the impact of heroes.

 “What is your favorite memory from childhood?”

 It's important to approach this topic sensitively, as not everyone may have positive memories.
-However, if they're willing to share, you might discover an interesting thing or two about their upbringing, such as their favorite board game, fictional character, favorite Disney character, or their favorite holiday.
+However, if they're willing to share, you might discover an interesting fact or two about their upbringing, such as their favorite board game, fictional character, or holiday.

 Getty